rhyslwells/Data-Archive/content/standardised/OLAP (online analytical processing).md

 - **Analysis Tools**: OLAP client tools such as Power BI or Excel for querying the cube and generating reports.

 OLAP is an acronym for **Online Analytical Processing**.
-OLAP performs multidimensional analysis of business data and provides the capability for complex calculations, trend analysis, and sophisticated [data modeling](data%20modeling.md).
+OLAP performs multidimensional analysis of business data and provides the capability for complex calculations, trend analysis, and sophisticated [Data Modelling](Data%20Modelling.md).
 An **OLAP cube** is a multidimensional database that is optimized for [Data Warehouse](Data%20Warehouse.md) and online analytical processing (OLAP) applications.

 An OLAP cube is a method of storing data in a multidimensional form, generally for reporting purposes.
 In OLAP cubes, data ([Measures](term/metric.md)) are categorized by [dimensions](dimensions.md).